OpenZeppelin/openzeppelin-contracts/docs/tokens.md

 Much of the confusion surrounding tokens comes from two concepts getting mixed up: _token contracts_ and the actual _tokens_.

-Simply put, a _token contract_ isn't anything special.
-In Ethereum, pretty much _everything_ is a contract, and that includes these token contracts.
+A _token contract_ is simply an Ethereum smart contract.
 "Sending tokens" actually means "calling a method on a smart contract that someone wrote and deployed".
-At the end of the day, a token contract is simply a mapping of addresses to balances, plus some methods to add and subtract from those balances.
+At the end of the day, a token contract is not much more a mapping of addresses to balances, plus some methods to add and subtract from those balances.

 It is these balances that represent the _tokens_ themselves.
 Someone "has tokens" when their balance in the token contract is non-zero.
 That's it!
 These balances could be considered money, experience points in a game, deeds of ownership, or voting rights, and each of these tokens would be stored in different token contracts.